 Maintenance is easy also – just wipe with a piece of wet cloth (microfiber cloth preferred) and the dust can be removed.
 A vacuum cleaner will do the job too.
 And if needed, the whole mesh frame can be removed for washing before placing it back.
 And they last for years.

-Other types of insect screens available include roller screens, retractable screens and screens custom built using track/rails etc. These are usually much more expensive than the magnetic ones and not so common.
+Other types of insect screens available include roller screens, retractable screens and screens custom built using track/rails etc. These are usually much more expensive than the magnetic ones and not so common – and sometimes do not work if you’ve already installed blinds.

 To DIY or Not-to-DIY… that is the question.